Skip to main content

 What is Medicare Extra Help?

-• Are covering Part B premium costs through a state Medicaid program
+• Cover your Part B premium costs through a state Medicaid program

 Learn more about Extra Help

-You can enroll in Part D during specific Medicare enrollment periods:
+You can enroll in Part D during these times:

-This period lasts from October 15 to December 7 every year.
+The Annual Enrollment Period lasts from October 15 to December 7 every year.
 During this time, you can switch to a Medicare Advantage plan from Original Medicare.
-You can also switch from a Medicare Advantage plan without a prescription drug plan to one that has it — or vice versa.
+You can also switch from a Medicare Advantage plan with no drug coverage to one that has it — or vice versa.

-If you do not sign up during any of these enrollment periods, you may be subject to penalties.
+If you don’t sign up during any of these times, you may have to pay a penalty.
 Learn how to avoid late enrollment penalties when you sign up for Medicare Part D.

 Still have questions?
 Learn more about Medicare enrollment periods.